Buying Your First Home: A Beginner’s Guide to the Home Buying Process

 When it comes to features, consider aspects like the number of bedrooms and bathrooms, how many levels the home has, the location of the garage and master bedroom, gas versus electric appliances and heating, internet service, the yard’s size and slope, the type of siding, style of home, and type of flooring.

-Take your time creating a detailed list with all decision-makers, narrowing it down to no more than three non-negotiable and three negotiable items for each category.
+During the home buying process take your time creating a detailed list with all decision-makers, narrowing it down to no more than three non-negotiable and three negotiable items for each category.
 Remember that being too specific may limit your options, and it’s okay to adjust your priorities as you begin your search.

 Once you’ve created your list, let your agent present a few online home options that meet your criteria.
 From there, your realtor will schedule showings for at least two or three homes, and you can begin touring and narrowing down your options.